2011 India–Pakistan border skirmish

-The 2011 India–Pakistan border skirmish was a series of incidents which took place during the months of July and August 2011 across the Line of Control in Kupwara District and Neelam Valley.
+The 2011 India–Pakistan border skirmish was a series of incidents which took place during the months of July and August 2011 across the Line of Control in Kupwara district and Neelam Valley.
 Both countries gave different accounts of the incident, each accusing the other of initiating the hostilities.

-Incident

-Indian version
+Kupwara attack

-India sources claimed that Pakistani Border Action Team (BAT) attacked a remote Indian Army post located at Gugaldhar ridge, Kupwara district on 30 July 2011.
+India sources claimed that Pakistani Border Action Team (BAT) attacked a remote Indian Army post located at Gugaldhar Ridge, Kupwara district on 30 July 2011.
 The post was manned by soldiers of the 19 Rajput Regiment and 20 Kumaon Regiment, the latter in the process of replacing the former.
-Around 6 Indian soldiers were killed in the attack.
+Around six Indian soldiers were killed in the attack.
 During the attack, the Pakistani forces beheaded two soldiers of the 20 Kumaon and took back the heads with them.
 A soldier of the 19 Rajput succumbed to his injuries in the hospital.
 A few days later, Indian army also discovered a video clip of the severed heads from a Pakistani militant who was killed while crossing into Jammu and Kashmir.